-The convergence analysis of numerical schemes for conservation laws with unstructured meshes with an original proof based on probabilistic argument is a striking result due to F. Lagoutière with F. Delarue, [19].
-More generally, we refer to [2] for an overview of F. Lagoutière's works.
+The convergence analysis of numerical schemes for conservation laws with unstructured meshes with an original proof based on probabilistic argument is a striking result due to F. Lagoutière with F. Delarue, [52].
+More generally, we refer to [53] for an overview of F. Lagoutière's works.

-The analysis of the stability of compressible vortex sheets has been carried out in [15] by J.-F. Coulombel.
-J.-F. Coulombel also studies the stability of finite difference approximation of hyperbolic problems with boundary conditions [29].
-He generalizes and simplifies previous results by Gustaffson-Kreiss-Sundström.
-The analysis is a necessary starting point for extensions to multidimensional situations.
-J.-F. Coulombel has obtained a detailed description of the so-called hyperbolic region for hyperbolic boundary value problems [30].
-This gives preliminary information in order to describe the propagation of high frequency signals and their reflection on the boundary.
-A synthetic survey of these results can be found on [1].
+The analysis of the stability of compressible vortex sheets has been carried out in [49],[13] by J.-F. Coulombel and P. Secchi.
+J.-F. Coulombel also studies the stability of finite difference approximation of hyperbolic problems with boundary conditions [10], [28], [11].
+He generalizes and simplifies previous results by Gustaffson-Kreiss-Sundstrom.
+Part of this work is a new collaboration with A. Gloria.
+In a collaboration with O. Guès, J.-F. Coulombel has obtained a detailed description for the propagation of high frequency signals in hyperbolic systems, and their reflection on the boundary [29], [48].
+A synthetic survey of these results can be found on [47],[23].